Medical School Acceptance Rates: How Many Applicants Get In

 How Many Applicants Get Into Medical School?

-According to applicant data released by the AAMC, 51,946 people applied to medical school during the 2024 application cycle, sending out an average of 18 applications each, which means 935,028 applications were sent out across the United States.
+According to applicant data released by the AAMC, 51,946 people applied to medical school during the 2024 application cycle, submitting an average of 18 applications each, resulting in a total of 935,028 applications sent across the United States.
 23,048 applicants successfully matriculated.
-This represents a new high, up 0.8% from the previous academic year.

 Medical School Acceptance Rates